 Meet Our Team

 Caitlin Ensley is the Senior Director of Education and Outreach, responsible for the 16-county East Tennessee region including Knoxville.
 She has a Bachelor’s and Master’s Degree in Social Work with concentrations in child welfare and organizational leadership.
 Caitlin has worked for MHAET since 2014.
 Her favorite parts of the job are educating youth, decreasing the stigma surrounding mental health issues, and practicing self care.
 She is also passionate about creating a workplace environment focused on wellness.
-She lives in Knoxville with her fiancé, Spencer, and their two kittens Luna and Matilda, and dog, Jackson.
+She lives in Knoxville with her partner, Spencer, their two sons, Oliver and Elliott, and their two kittens Luna and Matilda, and dog, Jackson.

 Casey Caudill is the Northeast Regional Coordinator for MHAET, and she is responsible for the 8 counties in the Northeast.
 She has a Bachelor of Arts in Civic Innovation and a Bachelor of Arts in Religion, both from Emory & Henry College.
 She enjoys promoting self care, educating youth, and making connections within the Northeast TN community.
-She lives in Mount Carmel, TN with her husband, Jake.
+She lives in Mount Carmel, TN with her husband, Jake and their 2 kids, Acadia and Elias.
 Her hobbies include hiking, camping, kayaking, playing board games, and traveling to new places.

 Caroline is our intern here at MHAET and a current student at the University of Tennesee Knoxville pursuing her Bachelor of Social Work.
 She is passionate about advocating for and educating adolescents on Mental Health.
 She is excited to learn from her experiences at MHAET and grow as a professional.
 Caroline hopes to further her education by pursuing a Master’s in Social Work.
 Caroline loves to hike, cook and try new coffee places in Knoxville.